The name Scribind came to England

 Early Notables of the Scribind family (pre 1700)

 Outstanding amongst the family at this time was Matthew Scrivener (1580-1609), an English colonist in Virginia, Colonial Governor of Virginia (1608-1609.)
 Born in Suffolk

-, he drowned at the age of 28 with eight other colonists, while attempting to...
-Another 38 words (3 lines of text) are included under the topic Early Scribind Notables in all our PDF Extended History products and printed products wherever possible.
+, he drowned at the age of 28 with eight other colonists, while attempting to cross to nearby Hog Island in a storm in 1609.
+His brother...
+Another 55 words (4 lines of text) are included under the topic Early Scribind Notables in all our PDF Extended History products and printed products wherever possible.